I think my theme this week is honesty. Deep, confusing, contradictory truth. I am going to tell you about the group that I grew up in today.

 The school developed into an odd Indian/Western hybrid.
 The teachings and philosophy were straight from Advaita Vedanta, but none of the culture was.
 Though we chanted Sanskrit prayers, had a Sanskrit mantra, and were told that Sanskrit’s grammar held the secrets to the fine laws of creation, there was nothing very Indian about the school.

 The premise was that Truth is one.
 There are many ways to get to Truth and all the respected world religions were ways of accessing the one Truth.
 Some in more obscure ways than others.
 We were led to believe that we had the most direct path to Truth.
 But it was philosophy, not religion.
 We were told to stay with the religion of our birth and reinterpret it to see the Truth hiding within.
-The way that my parents understand Christianity (and they do still consider themselves Christians) is unlike any interpretation a church would give.
-Is that too much politics in Christianity?
-I don’t know.
+The way that my parents understand Christianity (and they do still consider themselves Christians) is unlike interpretations that any church I know would give.

 There was (and I assume still is) a very strict hierarchy.
 Showing respect and deference to those above you in the chain was extremely important.
 What Mr. MacLaren said was Truth and if you didn’t understand it, you could work on that.
 You could question him (well, actually, it was usually the “senior students” questioning him the questions you had asked them), but it had to be done in a respectful way.